darthneel/sql_notes/README.md

   * Multiple order by
     * Order by album and then track position

-**You Do**
+### Exercise [20 minutes]

+`world.sql`

+* Find all languages spoken in Indonesia
-Get a list of song names, member names, and instruments on the song
+* See a list of North American countries and their accompanying languages
+* See a list of cities in China
+* See unique languages spoken in all Federal Republic

 ## Summarizing Information

 **Skills**:

-* COUNT, GROUP BY, SUM, AVG, HAVING, MIN
+* COUNT, GROUP BY, SUM, AVG, HAVING

 **Dataset**: